Lee Sweatt: Playing career

 Returning to North America, Sweatt signed a one-year contract with the Vancouver Canucks on May 31, 2010.
 Nearly three months later, the Canucks also signed Sweatt's brother, Bill, from Colorado College.
 Following the pre-season, the Canucks assigned both Sweatt brothers to their AHL affiliate, the Manitoba Moose.
 Joining the Moose, Lee and Bill became the first pair of brothers in the team's history to play for the club at the same time.
 After recording 14 points in 41 AHL games, the Canucks recalled him on January 23, 2011.
 Filling in for injured defenseman Alex Edler, he made his NHL debut three days later against the Nashville Predators.
 He scored his first NHL goal that night, a game-winner in the third period against goaltender Pekka Rinne; the Canucks won the game 2–1.
 The following shift, he blocked a shot from Predators defenseman Shea Weber with his foot; a post-game X-ray diagnosed him with severe bruising.
 After resting the foot over the All-Star break, he played in two more games for the Canucks, before being reassigned to the Moose.
 On the morning of his scheduled flight back to Manitoba, he blocked another shot during a Canucks practice, breaking his foot.
 Sweatt was consequently retained on the NHL team's roster and placed on the long-term injured reserve list (injured players are not eligible to be sent down to the minors).
 Unable to skate on his injured foot until mid-June, Sweatt was sidelined for the remainder of the season.

 Set to become a restricted free agent in the off-season, Sweatt did not receive a qualifying offer from the Canucks, making him an unrestricted free agent on July 1, 2011.
 Ten days into his free agency, he signed a two-year, two-way contract with the Ottawa Senators.
-However, on August 12, 2011 Sweatt retired prior to playing for the Senators organization.
+However, on August 12, 2011, Sweatt retired prior to playing for the Senators organization.

 Inline hockey

-Sweatt began playing inline hockey at the age of eight in order to improve his skating for ice hockey.
+Sweatt began playing inline hockey at the age of eight to improve his skating for ice hockey.
 He began competing in the IIHF InLine Hockey World Championships with the United States national team in 2002.
 Playing seven straight years in the annual tournament, Sweatt won two gold (2004, 2006), one silver (2009) and two bronze medals (2003, 2005).
 At the 2008 IIHF InLine World Championships in Slovakia, Sweatt was named the tournament's Best Defenseman.
 He registered four goals and four assists in six games, ranking ninth among tournament defensemen in scoring, as the United States finished fourth in the competition, losing to Germany in the bronze medal game.